 Program Overview

-Program scheduled to launch Fall 2024
+Program scheduled to launch Spring 2025

 The purpose of the post-master’s certificate is to provide family nurse practitioners holding a master’s degree in nursing, an educational route to specialization of additional advanced practice content, in psychiatric mental health.
 The program is designed to strengthen and broaden the clinical capabilities of family nurse practitioners who want to deepen their understanding and competency in providing mental health interventions for their medical patients.